git-keeper/CCSC-MW-2018/README.md

 ### Ben Coleman and Nathan Sommer

-This repository contains instructions and example assignments for the Git-keeper tutorial session at the CCSC 2018 Midwest Conference.
+This document contains instructions for the Git-keeper tutorial session at the CCSC 2018 Midwest Conference.
+The other files in the  repository are example assignments (used in the later parts of the tutorial session).

 ## Prerequisites